 Glasgow City Guide

 Glasgow was European City of Culture in 1990 and the City of Culture tag has allowed Glasgow to showcase many of the facilities created by the city's Victorian philanthropists.
-Prime among these are the magnificent Kelvingrove Museum and Art Gallery housing the richest and most visited municipal art collection in the UK outside of London; the splendid Glasgow Museum of Transport: and the marvellous Mitchell Library, the largest free public reference library in Europe.
-In Glasgow, serviced apartments at Dreamhouse Lynedoch close to Kelvingrove would make an ideal base for the city.
+Prime among these are the magnificent Kelvingrove Museum and Art Gallery housing the richest and most visited municipal art collection in the UK outside of London; the splendid Glasgow Museum of Transport and the marvellous Mitchell Library, the largest free public reference library in Europe.
+The serviced apartments at Lynedoch Apartments close to Kelvingrove would make an ideal base for exploring the city.

 The priceless Burrell Collection is housed in a magnificent, purpose-built gallery which was constructed in beautiful Pollok Park to house millionaire shipowner Sir William Burrell's stunning and extensive collection of some 9,000 artefacts which he and and his wife, Constance, donated to the city in 1944.

-Anyone wishing to enjoy their stay in Glasgow will enjoy the central location of SACO Glasgow or Olympic House Apartments located in the heart of the vibrant Merchant City near to George Square in central Glasgow and with shopping facilities with Buchanan and Argyle Street just 2 minutes' walk away.
-In addition Glasgow's theatres, museums and exciting galleries are within minutes of the apartments.
+Anyone wishing to enjoy their stay in Glasgow will enjoy the central location of Cochrane Street Apartments located in the heart of the vibrant Merchant City near to George Square and with shopping facilities with Buchanan and Argyle Street just 2 minutes' walk away.
+In addition Glasgow's theatres, museums and exciting galleries are nearby to the apartments.

 Once you've had your fill of art and architecture, Glengoyne Distillery, perhaps Scotland's most beautiful distillery, with its daily guided tours and whiskey tastings, might be just the tonic!
 Just a short drive from Glasgow, Stirling and Loch Lomond, this traditional distillery has been flourishing since 1833.
 Glengoyne's range of tours includes the legendary Master Blender tour where guests create their very own individual whiskey to take home.

-Glasgow is home also, of course, to the famous and intense rivalry between Glasgow Rangers and Celtic football clubs so if like sporting endeavour, make your way to Parkhead to sample the unique intensity and atmosphere that only a Derby match can bring.
-If golf is more your bag then you are well placed for a host of great golf courses being close to the legendary Turnberry, Royal Troon and Old Prestwick Golf courses.
+Glasgow is home also, of course, to the famous and intense footballing rivalry between Glasgow Rangers and Celtic FC so if like sporting endeavour, make your way to Celtic Park to sample the unique intensity and atmosphere that only a Derby match can bring.
+If golf is more your bag then you're well placed for a host of great golf courses, being close to the legendary Turnberry, Royal Troon and Old Prestwick courses.

 What to do in Glasgow